Azure-Samples/cognitive-services-speech-sdk/quickstart/java/android/from-microphone/README.md

-# Quickstart: Recognize speech in Java on Android
+# Quickstart: Recognize speech from a microphone in Java on Android

 This sample demonstrates how to recognize speech with Java using the Speech SDK for Android.
 See the [accompanying article](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstart-java-android) on the SDK documentation page which describes how to build this sample from scratch in Android Studio.